FAQs Administrative Field Placement

 The Administrative Residency is an exception to the School of Health Administration’s general practice of providing administrative internships and practicums exclusively.
 The Residency is 40 hours per week for two or more semester and is assigned at the preceptor’s request and with the concurrence of the student.

-Good educational practice dictates a didactic and experiential learning experience.
-The field placement provides integration and opportunities for application.
-The accrediting body for Healthcare Administration Education (CAHME) requires an experiential learning experience for accreditation.
+Good educational practice mandates a blended didactic and experiential learning experience.
+The field placement provides integration and opportunities for application of lessons developed in the classroom.
+The Association of University Programs in Health Administration (AUPHA) and the Commission on Accreditation of Healthcare Management Education (CAHME), our accrediting bodies, require an experiential learning experience for accreditation.

-The Coordinator is the only one authorized to contact a preceptor regarding a placement.
-You may network among healthcare executives, but you are not permitted to initiate a discussion about field placements.
+The practice coordinator is the only one authorized to contact a preceptor regarding a placement.
+A student may network among healthcare executives, but the student is asked to work with the practice coordinator to initiate a discussion about field placements.
+The process is initiated and completed during HA 4141 or 5191

 The entire process for the field placement is initiated and completed during the Seminar (HA 5191).
 The process is as follows: